mazzzystar/disco-diffusion-wrapper/README.md

 # disco-diffusion-wrapper
 Implementation of a [disco diffusion](https://github.com/alembics/disco-diffusion) wrapper that could run on your own GPU with a batch  of input text.

+Based on this work, an AI painting website (https://6pen.art/) was built, you may have a try.

 ## What this repo did
 1.Separate the model loading and model inference parts of the initial code.
 Now you can use it like: